The Agency for Healthcare Research and Quality (AHRQ) Budget: Fact Sheet

 AHRQ’s budget currently comprises both discretionary and mandatory funds, although that has

 not always been the case.
-Between FY2003 and FY2008, agency funding came mostly if not
+Between FY2003 and FY2008, agency funding came mostly, if not

-set-aside.3 From FY2010 to FY2016 agency funding included mandatory funds, as the agency
+Evaluation Set-Aside authority.4 From FY2010 to FY2024, agency funding has included

-began receiving transfers from specified ACA trust funds.
-Also, in FY2015 discretionary funding
+mandatory funds, as the agency began receiving transfers from specified ACA trust funds.
+Also,

-for the agency shifted from PHS evaluation set-aside funds to the agency’s own discretionary
+in FY2015 discretionary funding for the agency shifted from PHS Evaluation Set-Aside funds to

-appropriation, and this has continued for all fiscal years since.
+the agency’s own discretionary appropriation, and this has continued for all fiscal years since.

 Between FY2003 and FY2014, AHRQ did not receive its own annual discretionary

-this area was first removed in the FY2016 congressional budget justification and the FY2016 President’s budget
+this was removed in the FY2016 congressional budget justification and President’s budget request, and continued to be

-request, and continued to be excluded in all budget documents since (and including) FY2017.
-In addition, HCQO had
+excluded in budget documents since (and including) FY2017.
+In addition, HCQO had previously included a “value”

-previously included a “value” category, but that area was removed in the FY2017 President’s budget request and in the
+category, which was removed in the FY2017 President’s budget request and congressional budget justification.

-Services, and Education: FY2023 Appropriations
+Services, and Education: FY2024 Appropriations

 .

-4 Although AHRQ did not receive a discretionary appropriation in the FY2009 Omnibus Appropriations Act (P.L.
+5 Although AHRQ did not receive a discretionary appropriation in the FY2009 Omnibus Appropriations Act (P.L.
 111-

 8), the agency did receive $700 million in a one-time supplemental discretionary appropriation from the American